-- Environmental, carbon-neutrality, including CO2 emissions, or carbon-intensity; forest and woodland degradation (important for absorption of atmospheric CO2); airborne, water-borne or land-based pollution; usage of scarce resources, including water and living creatures as well as minerals, oil and natural gas; mining activities which generate toxic by-products; over-fishing, intensive agricultural methods and so on.
+- Environmental, carbon-neutrality, including CO2 emissions, or carbon-intensity; forest and woodland degradation (important for the absorption of atmospheric CO2); airborne, water-borne or land-based pollution; usage of scarce resources, including water and living creatures as well as minerals, oil and natural gas; mining activities which generate toxic by-products; over-fishing, intensive agricultural methods and so on.

 - Social, including corporate social responsibility (CSR); child labour; modern-day slavery; payment of non-living wages; hazardous, exploitative and/or coercive working conditions; structures that reduce corporate taxation bills to levels incommensurate with the profits and activities taking place in those countries; anti-social working hours or conditions; displacement of indigenous peoples.

-- Governance; companies with weak internal controls may have management not following company policies, increasing risks of irresponsible behaviours, corruption and bribery.
-At board level, weak governance may mean that non-executive directors (NEDs) are unable to hold powerful executive directors in check, with possible damage to the company as well as the owners’ (shareholders’) interests, and increased risk of excessive executive remuneration.
+- Governance; companies with weak internal controls may have management not following company policies, increasing risks of irresponsible behaviors, corruption and bribery.
+At the board level, weak governance may mean that non-executive directors (NEDs) are unable to hold powerful executive directors in check, with possible damage to the company as well as the owners’ (shareholders’) interests, and increased risk of excessive executive remuneration.